Er dS

 Procedure:

 • 2.
-Locate defrost thermistor: It is usually a small plastic-encased sensor clipped to the evaporator tubing with two wires leading to a connector.
+Locate the defrost thermistor: It is usually a small plastic-encased sensor clipped to the evaporator tubing with two wires leading to a connector.

 • 4.
-Test resistance: Disconnect the thermistor from the harness.
-Measure resistance with a multimeter at a known temperature (e.g., room temperature ~25°C).
+Test the resistance: Disconnect the thermistor from the harness.
+Measure the resistance with a multimeter at a known temperature (e.g., room temperature ~25°C).
 Typical NTC thermistors read around 5k–10k ohms at room temp (check service data for your model).
 A reading of 0 ohms (short) or OL (open) indicates failure.

 • 5.
-Test at cold temperature: Place the sensor tip in a cup of ice water for several minutes and recheck resistance.
+Test at a cold temperature: Place the sensor tip in a cup of ice water for several minutes and recheck the resistance.
 It should increase significantly compared to room temperature.
 No change suggests a bad sensor.

 • 6.
-Replace thermistor: If readings are out of spec, install a new OEM defrost thermistor.
+Replace the thermistor: If readings are out of spec, install a new OEM defrost thermistor.
 Clip it firmly to the same location on the evaporator tubing and route wires away from sharp edges.

 Advertisements